Sentrade/Sentrade/README.md

 # Sentiment Analysis on Financial News

-An algo-trading product to faciliate investors on stock trading based on sentiment analyais of relevant financial news.
+An algo-trading product to facilitate investors on stock trading based on sentiment analysis of relevant financial news.

 ![Sentrade UI](/archived/UI.png)